singpath/example-app/docs/jspm.md

 Those scripts usually grow in complexity with the number of dependencies and the size of the application.
 It can be difficult to maintain.

-Once the HTTP2 protocol is fully supported and browsers implements the module loader natively, the building process will be limited to compressing assets.
+Once the HTTP2 protocol is fully supported and browsers implement the module loader natively, the building process will be limited to compressing assets.
 A simple bash script would then work.